 - Recruiting class: No. 54 nationally / No. 6 Big Ten.
 Trayce Jackson-Davis (No. 29), Armaan Franklin (No. 147).

 - TDH Take: Indiana loses its top two scorers from a disappointing season.
 Can they improve with a more balanced attack and size?
+We think so, assuming Hunter is cleared to play, which is reflected in slotting IU at No. 5.
 Archie Miller needs to show progress in year three for Indiana to avoid missing the NCAA Tournament for a fourth straight year.

 - Top returning: Matt Haarms, Aaron Wheeler, Eric Hunter, Nojel Eastern, Trevion Williams, Evan Boudreaux, Sasha Stefanovic, Jahaad Proctor (grad transfer).